 Areas of interest include: social media; emerging media; state media; disinformation; civic media; memes; corporate social responsibility; content moderation; media regulation, trust and safety; privacy; police media; social justice; LGBTQ youth advocacy; and race, gender and society

-For more information, please see their personal website and disclosures.
+For more information, please see their personal website, disclosures and Linktree.